miensol/miensol.github.io/content/posts/gitlab-ci-kubernetes-cluster/index.md

 ## Install Cluster autoscaler using aws-cdk construct

 In order for our AWS EKS cluster to scale dynamically we need to install [Cluster autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html).
-With autoscaler installed, whenever the amount of **declared requested** CPU or memory resources exceeds thos available on nodes, a new node will be added to the cluster.
+With autoscaler installed, whenever the amount of **declared requested** CPU or memory resources exceeds those available on nodes, a new node will be added to the cluster.

 I've wrapped the Cluster autoscaler setup [into aws-cdk construct](https://github.com/miensol/miensol.github.io/blob/develop/content/posts/gitlab-ci-kubernetes-cluster/cicd/lib/cluster-autoscaler.ts)
 With the `ClusterAutoscaler` construct we can simply enhance our EKS Cluster by adding the following to the `CICDStack` definition: